mikel-egana-aranguren/UM-Bioinformatics-MSc-FAIR-data/LinkedDataServer/README.md

 ## Installation

 * Clone this repo, including the Trifid submodule: `git clone --recurse-submodules https://github.com/mikel-egana-aranguren/UM-Bioinformatics-MSc-FAIR-data.git`
-* To install Trifid, go to `/trifid` and run `npm install`.

-Or you can pull the docker image: `docker pull ghcr.io/zazuko/trifid`
+* To install Trifid, go to `/trifid` and run `npm install`, or you can pull the docker image: `docker pull ghcr.io/zazuko/trifid`

 ## Configuration